data-gymnasia/courses/content/multivariable-calculus/content.md

 Find the Taylor series for $f(x) = \cos x + x \mathrm{e}^{x^2}$ centered at $c = 0$.
 :::

-*Solution*.
-Taking many derivatives is going to be no fun, especially with that second term.
+*Solution.* Taking many derivatives is going to be no fun, especially with that second term.
 What we can do, however, is just substitute $x^2$ into the Taylor series for the exponential function, multiply that by $x$, and add the Taylor series for cosine:

 ``` latex
 &\left(1 - \frac{x^2}{2!} + \frac{x^4}{4!} - \cdots\right) + x\left(1 + x^2 +